DrThomasAger/smile/README.md

 This is often called "Chain-of-thought" and has historically been created using the prompt `Think this through step by step`.

+**Prompt engineers** invest inference tokens into **thinking budget** because it makes the final response smarter.

+Later if we want to show a final intelligent reply to the user, we only show them the reply that uses the thinking preparation, rather than showing the thinking itself.

+Here we get to see behind the curtain at how the model prepares it's response:

+---

 Here we share a prompt that uses a similar pattern, structured using emoticons in ***(: Smile***.

 ```